You want smart political talk without the meltdowns?

 You know what's amazing about this is just how out of touch these people are.

-Thirteen million more Americans under Obama on food stamps, eight million more Americans in poverty under Obama.
+You got 95 million Americans out of the labor force, 13 million more Americans under Obama on food stamps, 8 million more Americans in poverty under Obama.

 He doubled the national debt.

-They live in their giant liberal b bubble, completely out of touch.
+They live in their giant liberal bubble, completely out of touch.

-Well, that could be the death penalty if you're an apostate apostasism, and we're getting lectured by them and he's getting you know these standing ovations.
+And we're getting lectured by them and he's getting these standing ovations.

 How many?